-The Electronic Identification and Trust Services Regulation (EU Regulation 910/2014/EC - also known as eIDAS) is a complex set of laws (including technical standards) that raise the bar for providing electronic trust services throughout all EU member states.
-This article tries to help in the decision making process of choosing between implementing Advanced or Qualified Electronic Signatures in the context of eIDAS.
-Even with the regulation in full force across all 28 member states, the majority of companies in the private sector are either lagging behind, or completely lost in a fog of confusion.
+The Electronic Identification and Trust Services Regulation (EU Regulation 910/2014/EC - also known as eIDAS) is a complex set of laws (including technical standards) that raises the bar for providing electronic trust services in all EU member countries.
+The purpose of this article is to help readers decide whether to use Advanced or Qualified Electronic Signatures in the context of eIDAS.
+Despite the fact that the regulation is fully implemented in all 28 member states, the majority of private sector firms are either lagging behind or completely lost in a fog of confusion.

-In Europe, there exists over 23 million small and medium enterprises.
-There’s a lot of confusion surrounding eIDAS and many of these businesses have little information available to explain the law simply.
+There are over 23 million small and medium-sized businesses in Europe.
+There is a lot of uncertainty surrounding eIDAS, and many of these businesses have little information to explain the law simply.

 It's true, the private sector is less affected by eIDAS than public services and government agencies.